shybovycha/alien-inviders/README.md

 ## Foreword

-This was my first game i ever created using my programming skills.
+This was my first game I ever created using my programming skills.
 This is a space simulator.
-There is still no idea or story for the game yet as the first version was created when i was just a kid.
+There is still no idea or story for the game yet as the first version was created when I was just a kid.
 So, do not be very strict while observing these games, please.

-## Developer notes
+## Notes

-Each version of the game is contained in its own branch.
+Each version of the game is contained in its own branch:
-Some versions (written in [*DarkBasic*](https://github.com/TheGameCreators/Dark-Basic-Pro)) are not syncronizing with the FPS so they look horrible.
-Others (written in [*BlitzBasic*](https://github.com/blitz-research/blitz3d)) do have the syncing so they look a bit more pretty.

-Now i am thinking on the new version of that old stuff.
-So, you may be faced a new branch soon - it may be a great challenge for the ones in the repository right now.
-Who knows, maybe it shall become a **1.0** version of the game one day...
+* [`old-2`](https://github.com/shybovycha/alien-inviders/tree/old-2) and [`old-3`](https://github.com/shybovycha/alien-inviders/tree/old-3) are made in [*DarkBasic*](https://github.com/TheGameCreators/Dark-Basic-Pro) and lack frame & CPU clock syncronization, so they look horrible; the [demo is available on YouTube](https://youtu.be/3WihQBqXRGE)
+* [`old-4`](https://github.com/shybovycha/alien-inviders/tree/old-4) is made in [*BlitzBasic*](https://github.com/blitz-research/blitz3d), it has the syncing; watch the [demo on YouTube](https://youtu.be/ihvSbonJZfY)
+* [`rework-2022`](https://github.com/shybovycha/alien-inviders/tree/rework-2022) is currently a work-in-progress version and is made in Rust with [WGPU](https://github.com/gfx-rs/wgpu/)